 I would build each clone computer in the same way, typically ten at a time, using the same components and following the same recipe for installing the software.
 Then I’d put together the entire computer network and train people how to use them.
 You would expect that each machine would perform the same.
 The name clone implies it.
 However, more often than not, each machine, even as identical as I could make them, would have individual idiosyncrasies.
 I’d have to make adjustments to get around some of those quirks.
 I didn’t think it should be that way, they were clones after all.
 But it was that way and to do my job effectively I stopped expecting it to be any different.
 I explained it away, that it must be due to tiny differences in electrical components and materials, but I never really knew why.

 Now I’m thinking here we have the human body with far more complex interconnected natural systems than early computers have.
 Those organic systems have been tweaked and tuned by nature for many thousands of years.
 It would be foolish of me to think that a woman’s hormonal system in major transition could be so easily explained.
-While doing research, again I was surprised at how fuzzy my knowledge was on the topic of human hormones.
+While doing research, again I was surprised at how fuzzy my knowledge was on the hormone changes in menopause.
 Yet I have so readily agreed with the assumptions, simplifications, stereotypes and stigma society tosses out about menopausal women, you know – it’s her hormones, as if I comprehend the full implication of what that statement means.

 A Nerdy Sensualist in Menopause